top of page

 I come in the Name and by the blood of Jesus Christ, the One who stood before Pilate and refused to surrender His destiny to illegitimate power.

-I declare today that I revoke right now every word spoken by any authority, power, force, or familiar voice that has claimed dominion over my life, my future, my body, my household, or my destiny.
+I declare today that I revoke every word spoken by any authority, power, force, or familiar voice that has claimed dominion over my life, my future, my body, my household, or my destiny.
 I revoke it completely, immediately, and permanently, in the name of Jesus.

-To every Pilate that has stood before me, every government system, every medical report, every financial condition, every controlling relationship, every principality or power that has looked me in the eye and said, “I have power over you,” I declare today what Jesus declared then:
+To every Pilate that has stood before me—every government system, every medical report, every financial condition, every controlling relationship, every principality or power that has looked me in the eye and said, “I have power over you”—I declare today what Jesus declared then:

 You have no power over me except what has been given from above.

 I set divine perimeters around my life today.
 No word of limitation shall take root in my soil.
 Every declaration of defeat planted in my atmosphere, in my space, in my surroundings is immediately uprooted and set on fire.
-No voice of false authority shall go unchallenged in my life in the name and by the blood of Jesus
+No voice of false authority shall go unchallenged in my life in the name and by the blood of Jesus.

 I know who I am.
 I know Whose I am.
 And I know what has been given to me, and I enforce that authority now, in the name of Jesus.